base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ---
-title: 'Gasless Transactions on Base using Coinbase Paymaster'
+title: 'Gasless Transactions on Base using a Paymaster'
 slug: /gasless-transaction-on-base-using-a-paymaster
-description: Learn how to leverage Coinbase Paymaster for seamless, gasless transactions on the Coinbase Cloud Developer Platform.
+description: Learn how to leverage the Base Paymaster for seamless, gasless transactions on the Coinbase Cloud Developer Platform.
 author: hughescoin
 keywords:
   [